Yin Mingshan

 Yin Mingshan (尹明善 (Yǐn Míngshàn); born 1938 in Chongqing, Sichuan) is a Chinese businessman.
 He was the chairman of Lifan Industrial Corporation, vice chairman of the Chinese civil association and the Chamber of Commerce, president of the Chinese motorcycle manufacturers.
-Upon the arrival of economic reforms in China and the opening up to first provincial-level officials of the Central Committee of the Communist Party of China, he took the leadership of the country's private entrepreneurs.
+Upon the arrival of economic reforms in China and the opening up to first provincial-level officials of the Central Committee of the Chinese Communist Party, he took the leadership of the country's private entrepreneurs.
 According to Hurun Report's China Rich List 2013, he was the 335th richest person in China.

 Early life

 During the Cultural Revolution in China, Yin spent nine and a half months as a punishment for his capitalistic tendencies.
 After his release he joined a publishing house.

 Lifan Group

 In 1992, Yin Mingshan invested 200,000 yuan to found a motorcycle workshop which would become today's Lifan Group.

-In 2007, the Lifan Group had realised sales of 12.16 billion yuan, with an engine production and sales volume of 3.06 million to Taiwan.
-With those exports worth US$409.6 million, the company had reached the country's top position among privately owned firms.

-Awards and charities

-Since 1992, Yin has donated a total of 6,413 million to the community of Lifan.
-From 1994 to 2003, Yin Mingshan was awarded several "Outstanding Entrepreneur" titles for establishing 10 high-tech zones in Chongqing.